nengo/nengo.github.io/publications.md

 Several projects from the
 [Nengo summer school]({{ site.baseurl }}{% link summer-school.md %})
-have been published or presented at conferences.
+have been published or presented at conferences, or have acknowledged the summer school as a source of ideas.

 Kröger, Bekolay, & Eliasmith.
 (2014) Modeling speech production using the Neural Engineering Framework.
 In *5th IEEE Conference on Cognitive